seeruk/minecraft-rcon/README.md

 # minecraft-rcon

 A Golang Minecraft RCON client, for automating RCON commands in non-interactive environments.
-This tool was brough about because of a need to automate certain actions without the use of the interactive console, the initial specific use-case was for managing a Minecraft server running in a Docker container.
+This tool was built because of a need to automate certain actions without the use of the interactive console, the initial specific use-case was for managing a Minecraft server running in a Docker container.

 ## Installing